Home « Login « Sidebar

 Home »

-I have worked with Yiannis, Niko and Kateh Lembesis since 1999 in their pottery on the island of Sifnos, Greece.
-From my home east of Athens, it takes me about 7 hours to reach the Lembesis pottery.--bus, metro, foot, fast boat, and bus.
-I usually visit several times in the summer to work for periods ranging from 2 days to 10 days.
+I have worked with three generations of the Lembesis family Yiannis, Niko and Kateh Lembesis since 1999 in their pottery on the island of Sifnos, Greece.
+From my home east of Athens, it takes me about 7 hours to reach the Lembesis pottery.--bus, metro, foot, slow or fast boat, and bus.
+I usually visited several times in the summer to work for periods ranging from 2 days to 10 days.
+Now that I have retired from the University of Minnesota, I visit when I can throughout the year.

 Originally, I was invited to be one of a number of artists who did not work with clay, who would work in collaboration with the traditional functional potters of Sifnos.
 The result was to be an exhibition in the abandoned monastic buildings of Firogia.